 4.1 The Scorecard

 The heart of a fair and equitable handicap system is an accurate and properly filled out scorecard.
-The RBIMGC, uses special computer- generated scorecards prepared by Tournament Directors for club scheduled events.
+The RBIMGC uses special computer- generated scorecards prepared by Tournament Directors for club scheduled events.
 Two identical cards are generated for each team.
 The name of each team member is pre-printed on the cards along with his current handicap.
 Depending upon an individual’s handicap, strokes are assigned to each hole in the form of dots.
 Other information pre-printed on the cards may include the flight designation for each player, the date, the team # and the starting hole.
 The scorekeepers must record the start and end times in the spaces provided on the scorecard.

 NOTE: FAILURE TO RECORD THE START AND END TIMES MAY RESULT IN DISQUALIFICATION OF THE TEAM FROM THE MAIN TOURNAMENT OF THE DAY.